rosslh/rosshill.ca/content/unitransform.md

 excerpt: A JavaScript library for visually consistent color transformations through HSLuv color space
 ---

-Unitransform is a JavaScript library for visually consistent color transformations through HSLuv color space.
-For example, with this library you can saturate or lighten multiple colors and all colors will look like they changed by the same amount.
+I built Unitransform, a JavaScript library that performs visually consistent color transformations through HSLuv color space.
+For example, when you saturate or lighten a set of colors, every color looks like it changed by the same amount.